MobileGroup-T01-06-1/Chit-Chat-App/README.md

  Send Location(Sensor used: Location): User could send his/her location to others, and others could open it in google map.

+ Weather Live(Sensor used: Ambient Temperature, Relative Humidity): User could view the live temperature and humidity in the main interface.
 ## Pre-requisites

 ## Preparation